ember-learn/ember-blog/source/2019-04-10-ember-3-9-released.md

 Ember.js is the core framework for building ambitious web applications.

 ### Changes in Ember.js 3.9
 Ember.js 3.9 is an incremental, backwards compatible release of Ember with bugfixes, performance improvements, and minor deprecations.
-There are zero (0) new features, four (4) deprecations, and eight (8) bugfixes in this version.
+There are zero (0) new features, six (6) deprecations, and eight (8) bugfixes in this version.

 #### New Features (0)
 No new features introduced in Ember.js 3.9.